msantos/alcove/README.md

         Argp can be either a binary or a list represention of a C struct.
 See prctl/7 below for a description of the list elements.

+        On success, ioctl/5 returns a 3-tuple:

+            Result: an integer equal to the return value of the ioctl.

+                    Usually 0 but some ioctl's may use the return value as the output parameter.

+            Bin: the value depends on the type of the input parameter Argp.

+                    cstruct: contains the contents of the memory pointed to by Argp

+                    integer/binary: an empty binary

         An example of creating a tap device in a net namespace on Linux: